ukiw200/challenges-23-24/introduction-challenges/03-getting-the-challenges/03-getting-the-challenges.md

 ## 2. Introduction

-In this challenge we will make sure that you have access to the challenges locally.
+In this challenge we will make sure that you have access to the challenges on your own computer.

 ## 3. Challenge